What is a Hypothesis in Research?

 Step 1: Understand the Research Question

-Before diving into hypothesis crafting, take time to comprehend your research problem.
+Before jumping into hypothesis-making, take time to understand your research problem.
 Break it down into its core components.

 For instance, if your research question is,